 Johns Hopkins University branding standards do not allow any unauthorized logos.
 You can download the approved KSAS logo on the branding website.

-Due to potential accessibility issues, we discourage uploading PDFs unless they provide an index of information (e.g., student handbook, departmental newsletter, essay, etc.).
+We discourage uploading PDFs unless they provide an index of information (e.g., student handbook, departmental newsletter, essay, etc.) due to potential accessibility and quality assurance issues.
 Please use images or HTML text instead of PDFs whenever possible.

 All Krieger School websites must follow Johns Hopkins University branding standards, the JHU Editorial Style Guide, and the Krieger School’s Web Writing Style Guide.
 The Marketing and Communications team will correct sites that do not comply with these standards and guides.